Stomach Cancer Symptoms You Need to be Aware of

 Be Aware of Your Body

-These symptoms could be signs of other illnesses, but early detection and prevention is always key.
+Again, these symptoms could very well be signs of other illnesses, but early detection and prevention is always key.
 If something doesn’t feel right, make an appointment with your doctor.
+Even if stomach cancer is not suspected, you can get to the bottom of the true cause of your symptoms.

 Get that yearly physical, any age appropriate preventative tests, and take time to take care of yourself.
 Schedule time to get those mammograms, colonoscopies, stress tests, and so on.
 You should also pay attention to symptoms that do not go away.